Internet2 Research Engagement Team

 Timothy Middelkoop, Senior Research Engagement Engineer

-Prior to joining Internet2, Tim served as the Director of Research Computing Support Services at the University of Missouri.
-He fostered regional collaboration as the founding PI for the Great Plains CyberTeam and co-founded the Missouri cyberinfrastructure partnership Show-Me-CI.
+Prior to joining Internet2 in 2020, Tim served as Director of Research Computing Support Services at the University of Missouri, where he fostered regional collaboration as founding PI for the NSF-supported Great Plains CyberTeam and co-founded the Missouri cyberinfrastructure partnership Show-Me-CI.
+He also served as faculty with teaching and research responsibilities.
 He earned his Ph.D. in Industrial Engineering and Operations Research from the University of Massachusetts Amherst.

 Timothy Middlekoop posing for a photo.